vovkos/doxyrest/doc/build-guide/rst/build.rst

 Building
 ========

-Once CMake configuration step completes, makefiles/project files are generated.
+By the time you completed the CMake configuration step, makefiles/project files should have been generated.
 You are now ready to build Doxyrest.

 .. toctree::
 	:titlesonly: